Islam in China: 21st century

 In August 2018, the authorities were vigorously pursuing the suppression of mosques, including their widespread destruction, over Muslim protests.
 Also at that time, the growing of long beards and the wearing of veils or Islamic robes for Uyghurs, were banned.
 All vehicle owners were required to install GPS tracking devices.

 NPR reported that from 2018 to 2020 the repression of non-Uyghur Muslims intensified.
 Imams have been restricted to practicing within the region their household is registered in.
 Prior to these restrictions China had hundreds of itinerant Imams.
 During this period the Chinese government forced nearly all mosques in Ningxia and Henan to remove their domes and Arabic script.
 In 2018 new language restrictions forced hundreds of Arabic schools in Ningxia and Zhengzhou to close.

 A 2019 paper from the Gallatin School of Individualized Study interviewed Hui Muslims in Xining, Lanzhou, and Yinchuan and found that none saw the recent policies or government as detrimental to their religious lives.
 Although some foresaw a future of Islam in China much different than what they were used to, they did not seem to worry if it was good or bad as long as they had access to mosques, halal food and security.
 Arabic calligraphy was also reported by The Hindu in 2019 to be commonplace at the Linxia Hui Autonomous Prefecture.
 The National reported in the same year of a female ahong in Xi'an teaching those in her mosque how to pray and read the Quran in Arabic.

 Chinese Muslims reportedly celebrated Ramadan on 2021 in the cities of Shanghai and Beijing.
 The Star reported in the same year that Uyghurs in Xinjiang made prayers for Aidilfitri.

+A policy to sincize all mosques had effectively transformed all major Islamic houses of worship by May 2024.